 I have scoured the Internet trying to find out what significance the Stuart Family had in history.
 Many blogs talk of the Stuart family planting the trees but nobody mentions who they were and how they had this fortune.

-But if you go at dusk, it may be absolutely mystical.
+If you go at dusk, it is truly mystical.
 Legend has it that the Grey Lady haunts the road at dusk.
 I can understand why Game of Thrones shot the iconic scene of Arya Stark escaping Kings Landing along the King’s Road.

 Dark Hedges Fast Facts